-In addition, with the release of its S1 and S2 sustainability disclosures standards on 26 June 2023, IFRS-ISSB is building up on SASB to and opportunities landscape, and the strategic plan to mitigate risks and seize opportunities in the short, medium, and long term.
+In addition, with the release of its S1 and S2 sustainability disclosures standards on 26 June 2023, IFRS-ISSB is building up on SASB to establish a mandatory standard, coming into effect in January 2024.
+For this year's edition of the report, we are taking proactive steps towards IFRS S1 and S2 compliance by introducing ESG risks and opportunities.